osteele/p5-server/README.md

 ## Notes

-Generated sketches use a CDN.
-I may add an option to use local files instead.

 A “JavaScript-only sketch file” is a JavaScript file that includes a function definition for either the `setup()` or `draw()` functions.